Here’s Why The Joshua Chamberlain Bridge Is Wider In Brewer

 Ever wonder why the Joshua Chamberlain Bridge is wider on the Brewer end than it is on the Bangor end?

 Actually, it was made that way to accommodate a toll booth.
 The tickets didn't cost very much, about 10 cents each, I believe.
 But the money raised by that toll booth helped to pay for the bridge that doubled the access across the river.
 And it was a much more modern bridge than the old iron trestle bridge that sat where the Penobscot Bridge is now located.
-Tolls were collected until the late 1960's, when the booths were torn down and access to Bangor was free.
+The Joshua Chamberlain Bridge was opened in November of 1954, and tolls were collected until the late 1960s when the booths were torn down and access to Bangor was free.

-I vaguely remember the trek through the toll booth, as a small child, and my parents debating the economy of paying for the Chamberlain Bridge, as opposed to going across the 'old' bridge but then paying the gas to cross town.
-Check the comments section for pictures of what the tickets looked like and for the listing in the old phone book. (remember phone books?)
+I vaguely remember the trek through the toll booth, as a small child, and my parents debating the economy of paying for the Chamberlain Bridge, as opposed to going across the 'old' bridge but then paying the gas to crosstown.
+More times than not, we went through the toll booth, which I remember thinking was pretty cool.